Tutors

 keyboards, continuo

 Graham Coatman is a composer, conductor, choral trainer & keyboard player.
-He has worked as vocal coach, education animateur & continuo player with The English Concert, Charivari Agréable, BBC Philharmonic, English Northern Philharmonic, Orchestra of St John's Smith Square & creative msuic theatre projects with the majoropera companies, including Opera North, ROH, ENO Baylis Programme, WNO, Glyndebourne, ETO, etc. most UK opera companies.
-He has led large scale sub-regional and national projects for Youth Music, Creatve Partnerships, and several festivals and LEAs.
+He has worked as vocal coach, education animateur & continuo player with The English Concert, Charivari Agréable, BBC Philharmonic, English Northern Philharmonic, Orchestra of St John's Smith Square & creative music theatre projects with the major opera companies, including Opera North, ROH, ENO Baylis Programme, WNO, Glyndebourne, ETO, etc, and many notable venues, including the Soyuth Bank Centre, Wigmore Hall, Chichester Festival Theatre, Warwick Arts Centre,etc. He has led large scale sub-regional and national projects for Youth Music, Creatve Partnerships, and several festivals and LEAs.

 Formerly Senior Lecturer in Performance Studies & Composition at Leeds College of Music, on his recent move to the south west he took up a part time Lectureship at Bath Spa University.
 His PhD research into medievalism in contemporary music at Huddersfield University led to papers delivered to the inaugural Middle Ages in the Modern World (MAMO) Conference 2013 at St Andrews, and a "special lecture" at the International Medieval Congress, Leeds in 2015, and published in the proceedings of the British Academy (OUP 2017).
 He is Director of 20,000 Voices, promoting the benefits of singing to all, with whom he was UK leader on the EU Erasmus+ choral conductor training programme ADDUP, working with colleagues in France, Italy and Poland.

-Currently Graham directs a number of choirs and choral projects in the south west, including the 130 singers of Salisbury Community Choir.
+Currently Graham directs a number of choirs and choral projects in the south west, including the 130 singers of Salisbury Community Choirm with whom he toured in 2024 to France, working with the Moris Orkestra (Rennes) and in Paris.

 “Great tutors, fun sessions and a chance to meet a lot of amazing and friendly people - what more could you want!”